 In addition, as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act to address local needs related to the COVID-19 pandemic, Westminster will receive a combined total of \$873,207 of CDBG-CV funds in two tranches in 2020.
-The allocation of these emergency funds is not addressed further in this Consolidated Plan, but rather through a separate process of substantial amendments to the 2019 Annual Action Plan.
+The allocation of these emergency funds are not detailed further in this Consolidated Plan, but rather through a separate process of substantial amendments to the 2019 Annual Action Plan.

-In order to receive CDBG funds, the City must complete a Consolidated Plan every five years.
-The purpose of the Consolidated Plan is to identify the City's housing and community development needs, priorities, and goals and determine generally how funds will be allocated to housing and community development activities.
+To receive CDBG funds, the City must complete a Consolidated Plan every five years.
+The purpose of the Consolidated Plan is to identify the City's housing and community development needs, priorities, and goals and determine how funds will be allocated to housing and community development activities.